nigyta/dfast_core/README.md

 ```

 ### Reference databases
   After downloading/cloning the source code, prepare reference databases using the bundled utility script.
-Database files will be generated into the directory under $DFAST_APP_ROOT/db/
+  By default, database files will be generated into the directory under $DFAST_APP_ROOT/db/.
+You can also change the location of the directory by specifying either `--dbroot` option or `DFAST_DB_ROOT` environmental variable.
 1. **Default protein database**
     ```
     dfast_file_downloader.py --protein dfast